Esteban Guerrieri

-Esteban Guerrieri (born 19 January 1985 in Buenos Aires) is an Argentine racing driver set to compete in the 2023 FIA World Endurance Championship for Vanwall Racing Team.
-He was runner-up in Indy Lights in 2011 and 2012, and in the WTCR series, he was the most successful driver in terms of race wins and was overall runner-up in 2019.
+Esteban Guerrieri (born 19 January 1985) is an Argentine racing driver currently competing in the FIA TCR World Tour for the GOAT Racing Honda team.
+His early career in single-seaters saw him become Formula Renault Eurocup champion in 2003, finish third in Formula Renault 3.5 in 2010, and claim the runner-up spot in Indy Lights in 2011 and 2012.
+In the WTCR touring car series, he was the most successful driver in terms of race wins and was overall runner-up in 2019.
+He also won the Nürburgring 24 Hours in the TCR class in 2020.

 Early career

 Formula racing

 After graduating from karts, Guerrieri competed in various Formula Renault 2000 championships from 2001 to 2003.
 He won the Formula Renault 2000 Masters series in 2003, with 124 points and three wins from eight races in total.

 For 2004, he took the large step up to Formula 3000, driving for BCN Competición.
 He performed well in his début year, finishing tied on 28 points in seventh place with compatriot and fellow rookie José María López.
 His best result came at the Hockenheim round of the season, where he finished in third place.

 Despite this impressive showing, Guerrieri was unable to get a drive when F3000 changed into the GP2 Series for 2005, and spent that year and 2006 in the Formula 3 Euro Series, both seasons with Manor Motorsport.
 He finished fourth in the standings, with 58 points, two wins and two pole positions.

 He competed in British Formula 3 for 2007 with Ultimate Motorsport Team finishing thirteenth overall in the final standings.
 Returning for 2008, he achieved the best result for him and his team with a second place on Monza, the third race of the year.
 After that race, he moved to the Formula Renault 3.5 Series.
 He took his first FR3.5 win in the final race of the season.
 He did however return to F3 at the Bucharest meeting taking a pair of fourth positions.

 In 2009, Guerrieri drove for various teams in the Superleague Formula series, winning two races in the process.
 For 2010 he has returned to Formula Renault 3.5 full-time, although budgetary concerns have caused him to miss races.